 An RCFL examination of those devices revealed some of them contained copies of Josh’s photo and video library, the very files he had claimed were not replaceable.

 On Feb.
-5, 2012, Josh killed himself and his sons, Charlie and Braden.
+5, 2012, Josh Powell killed himself and his sons, Charlie and Braden.
 The murder-suicide forever deprived police of the possibility that Josh might voluntarily provide the password for the MyBook World drive.
-The subsequent release of West Valley’s redacted case files in May 2013 publicly revealed for the first time the existence of still-encrypted evidence.
+The subsequent release of West Valley’s redacted case files in May 2013 publicly revealed for the first time the existence of the still-encrypted Josh Powell hard drive.

 Richard Hickman, who was then a partner in a Utah-based digital forensics firm called Decipher Forensics, saw media reports about the encrypted drive.
 He contacted Susan’s father, Chuck Cox, and offered to attempt to crack the encryption.